Spiti Through Her Eyes: Gauri Hariprasad’s Journey with Thrillophilia

 The Snowfall She Waited For

 She had imagined it clearly.
-Snow drifting down slowly, softening everything it touched.
-The kind of moment you pause for.
+Snow was drifting down slowly, softening everything it touched.
+A moment that would make her pause.

 At first, it felt like something was missing.